anna-alemany/mouseGastruloids_scRNAseq_tomoseq/mapping_scripts/README.md

 Unspliced, spliced or total denotes whether the read contains some region in an intron (unspliced) or an exon (spliced) of the annotated gene.
 Total does not take introns/exons into account. coutc refers to the total number of reads, coutb to the total number of observed UMIs, and coutt is the total number of unique transcripts.
 The last one is obtained from coutb by applying the Poisson correction described by D. Grun in his Nature paper.

+### 10X Genomics data

+In this case, the number of cells is not know.